leejoonli/code-every-day/log.md

 ## Thoughts

 Did some basic algebra to find if the input is a perfect square, then add 1 to the perfect square, and then square it and return the value.
 Forgot that there's a Python method called .is_integer() to find if the input was a perfect square.

+# Day 129 (6/23/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return a list of a string input split by two chars.
+If the length is odd add a '_'.

+## Thoughts

+Initialized an empty list.
+Did a loop and appended each two chars into the list.
+Then returned the list.